gabrielfalcao/lettuce/docs/reference/terrain.rst

 @after.all
 ^^^^^^^^^^

-this hook is ran after lettuce run all features, scenarios and steps
+This hook is ran after lettuce run all features, scenarios and steps

-the decorated function takes a :ref:`total-result` as parameter, so that you can use the result statistics somehow
+The decorated function takes a :ref:`total-result` as parameter, so that you can use the result statistics somehow

 .. highlight:: python